Last Updated on August 11, 2020 by Hold the Hairline Team

 Balding can have a dramatic impact on your appearance, sometimes making you appear much older than you actually are (or divergently, much younger if you’ve still got it).
 Just take a look at Mr. George Bush here as an example.
 We don’t know if bald Bush would have got so many votes.

 People typically separate into two camps when it comes to the matter of balding.
 You have the crowd that makes exclamations such as, “Just man up and shave it all off!”
 “Don’t be insecure!”
 “Show you’re truly confident by embracing the bald!”
 “Shaving it all off was the best decision I ever made.”
-The other side of the fence is busy either attempting to treat the condition in a variety of ways, or coming up with ways to hide it (sometimes quite extravagant and creative).
+The other side of the fence is busy either attempting to treat the condition in a variety of ways or coming up with ways to hide it (sometimes quite extravagant and creative).
 We have respect for those men who have had the courage to shave it all off.
 But we also respect those who are have faced the facts and are logically treating their hair loss.
 That takes courage too.

 Hold the Hairline’s Opinion

 Here’s our take.
 If you have very little hair remaining, probably the best route for you is rocking the bald look, maybe throw some facial hair in there for good measure.
 Either keep your remaining hair cut very short or completely shaved.
-It is highly unlikely that the current hair loss treatments will be able to regrow much of your long dormant hair follicles.
+It is highly unlikely that the current hair loss treatments will be able to regrow much of your long-dormant hair follicles.
 Your best solution, if you’re still committed to gaining some ground, is hair restoration surgery aka transplants.

-For the rest of folks, there is a variety of things to consider.
+For the rest of the folks, there is a variety of things to consider.
 If you still have a modest bit of a hair left, do you think you’d look better with a bald head?
 Some people don’t look that great with the full hairless look.
 If you’re just starting to lose your hair—and desire to keep it—shaving it all is unnecessary.
 As a general rule of thumb, it is easier to maintain the hair you have than stimulate new growth.
 Another thing to consider is the cost of treating hair loss long term with a regime.
 It can get pretty spendy.

 So that’s the story.
 You can either choose to wage war on your genetics or let it run its course.
 Obviously, this is a personal decision, and neither decision is right or wrong.
-If you decided to go the treatment route, there are a handful of promising options.
+If you decided to go to the treatment route, there are a handful of promising options.
 The only thing that really matters in these treatments is the ingredients and the data supporting them.

 The Best Hair Loss Treatments

 Our first impulse is to point you in the direction of getting on the “Big 3” (finasteride, minoxidil, and ketoconazole) regime asap.
 Why?
-Because all three of those treatments are FDA-approved, which in and of itself is not the biggest deal, but it does mean each have a good deal of scientific research backing them.
+Because all three of those treatments are FDA-approved, which in and of itself is not the biggest deal, but it does mean each has a good deal of scientific research backing them.
 This scientific research proves that it is effective in treating hair loss in the majority of men who consistently used the treatment for a specific period of time.
 At the bare minimum, at least you know you aren’t flushing your money down the toilet on some snake oil when you purchase products with these active ingredients.

 Finasteride is evidently the most effective hair loss treatment currently available.
 It has the most reliable data supporting its ability to help men maintain their hair and prevent further loss.
 While it is fairly hit or miss in its ability to help men regrow long lost hair, it is has been proven to stop or slow down further loss in the majority of cases.
 In studies, about 80% of men taking the drug were able to preserve their original hair follicle count.
 It eliminates hair loss at the source — by inhibiting DHT (the primary known cause of male pattern baldness) and reducing levels of DHT in the body.